OliverColeman/ahni/README.txt

 * There was a bug where elites could be removed from the population when the population size was being adjusted.

 ANJI makes use of a customised version of the JGAP library.
 Unfortunately this precludes an easy upgrade to more recent versions of JGAP, just in case you were thinking about it.

+AHNI is licensed under the GNU General Public License v3.
+A copy of the license is included in the distribution.
+Please note that Bain is distributed WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+Please refer to the license for details.